AqualzCode/AI-Style-Transfer-Yearbook/README.md

-A web application that applies artistic styles to your photos using TensorFlow.js and machine learning.
+A web application that applies artistic styles to your photos.
 Simply upload your photo, choose a style (cartoon, Van Gogh, pop art, or anime), and download your transformed image - no additional setup required!